-cognition is an environment upon which to build intelligent assistants.
-Systems that can work at the level of a human expert within a specific business or government domain.
-The heart of the platform is a cognitive computing engine which abstracts the use of speech recognition and synthesis, natural language processing, machine learning ...Read More
+cognition is an Augmented Intelligence Operating System (AIOS) used to build intelligent assistants, robo advisors, chatbots, and recommendation engines.
+Systems that can work at the level of a human expert within a speciific domain.
+The heart of the platform is a cognitive computing engine and framework which abstracts the use the core AI components ...Read More

 nTeligence provides a full range of professional services relating to cognitive computing technology.
 This includes performing an initial analysis and assessment of where smart machines can be best utilized within an organization.
 We also architect, design, and build digital workers to client's custom specifications using our cognition platform ...Read More

 nTeligence has implemented two different partnership programs.
 The first is for firms wishing to deliver cognitive computing services to their own clients using our cognition platform.
 The second is for organizations with subject matter expertise that would like to work with us to build digital workers for a given occupation, for resale to others ...Read More

-- Latest News nTeligence Corporation recently unveiled its True Meaning technology, which allows a computer to fully comprehend the meaning of textual information within a bounded domain...
+- Latest NewsnTeligence Corporation recently unveiled its True Meaning (tm) technology, which allows a computer to fully comprehend the meaning of textual information within a bounded domain...

 Researchers at Oxford University's Martin School predict that 47 percent of the American workforce will be replaced by digital workers in the next ten to twenty years.
 A corresponding McKinsey Global Institute study found that the economic impact of this "knowledge automation" will be somewhere between 5.2 and 6.7 trillion dollars per year...Read More